 - Core and peel the apples.
 Once peeled, slice very thin and drop into a large mixing bowl.
 Pour a little lemon juice over the apple slices, tossing to coat.
 Keep adding juice as you add apples, to keep them from browning.

 - Preheat the oven to 375F/190C/gas mark 5.

 - Measure the turbinado sugar and cinnamon, and sprinkle some of each onto the apples, tossing to coat.
 Pour the apples into the prepared pan.

-- Add the rest of the ingredients to the large mixing bowl and mix completely with a fork, breaking up the coconut oil, until the mixture resembles coarse sand.
+- Add the rest of the ingredients to the large mixing bowl and mix completely with a fork, breaking up the margarine, until the mixture resembles coarse sand.